 Diana Ferrer, MHC-I

-Her years of experience in crisis management as a crisis counselor, trainer and supervisor, and her experience in assertive behavioral health treatment have equipped her with the skills to help her clients set achievable goals and effectively manage life crises, transitions and struggles.
+Her years of experience in crisis management as a crisis counselor, trainer and supervisor, and her experience in assertive behavioral health treatment of substance use, addiction, and chronic mental illness have equipped her with the skills to help her clients effectively manage life crises, relapses, transitions and struggles.

 Diana is passionate about helping clients deal with their traumas in search of a more complete and fulfilling life.
 Having immigrated to the U.S twenty years ago, she is keenly attuned to issues of immigration, acculturation and navigating multiple cultures while adjusting to a new life.

 Diana’s experiences have contributed to her philosophy that stepping out of our comfort zones is crucial to pursuing our passions and creating a meaningful life.
-Using an integrative approach comprised of psychodynamic, CBT, DBT, and solution-focused therapy, she is committed to helping her clients work through the fears and issues that hold them back in their careers, relationships, families, and other areas of their life.
+Using an integrative approach comprised of psychodynamic, CBT, DBT, and solution-focused therapy, she tailors treatment to help clients work through the fears and issues that hold them back in their careers, relationships, families, and other areas of their life.

 If you are interested in seeing Diana, please contact us.

 - Depression, anxiety, panic

 - Trauma, PTSD, acute stress

 - Partners of persons with narcissistic, antisocial personality and borderline personality disorder